bxdoan/bxdoan/README.md

 <div align="center">

-> If nobody cares to accept you and wants you in this world, accept yourself and you will see that you don’t need them and their selfish ideas.
+> The question isn’t who is going to let me; it’s who is going to stop me.

-> — Alibaba Saluja —
+> — Ayn Rand —

 </div>